 Last year on 28 January 2024, Prime Minister of India, Mr Narendra Modi had inaugurated the Diamond Jubilee celebrations at the Supreme Court auditorium.
-Now, as the Supreme Court marked 75 years on 28 January 2025, in the closing ceremony of the 75th anniversary of the supreme court's inception in 1950, the Chief Justice of India, Mr Sanjiv Khanna in a ceremonial bench, comprising all 33 judges, remarked that,
+Now, as the Supreme Court marked 75 years on 28 January 2025, a ceremonial bench, comprising all 33 judges was held.
+In the closing ceremony of the 75th anniversary, the Chief Justice of India, Mr Sanjiv Khanna remarked that,